cpldcpu/smollm.c/report/index.md

 ---

-*Everyone has their personal benchmarks for testing the latest AI models.
+*Foreword: Everyone has their personal benchmarks for testing the latest AI models.
 One question I had in mind: can agentic AI reproduce itself?
 If we think of weights as something akin to DNA, that would mean creating hardware from scratch that can run inference on those weights.
 I ran this experiment over several weekly token allowances of Opus 4.5 in January 2026, providing only vague prompts, mostly "continue."
 To keep things simple I used a smaller model, but there is no fundamental limit to scaling up.
 To my amazement, the experiment succeeded with a fully verified verilog implementation of a custom processor architecture[^1] including matching firmware to run inference on the model.
 Finally, I asked Opus 4.6 to traverse the generated artifacts and write the article below.[^2]* — Tim ([@cpldcpu](https://github.com/cpldcpu))

 ---